microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 ## Create Azure Kubernetes Cluster

 With our Resource Group set up, we create an AKS cluster.
-For the purpose of this tutorial we'll use the Free Tier.
+For the purpose of this tutorial we will use the Free Tier.
 To further reduce costs, we also set the node count of the system nodepool to 1.
 Regarding the vm size of the system nodes in the system nodepool we choose the `standard_d2s_v3`-series, as this series is available at the most regions and some nodes in this